Unix and GNU/Linux Docs - Listed and Explained

 Finding Manpages

-If you are unsure about the name of the command you want to look up, use the following three tools:
+When you are unsure of the exact name of the manpage, use the following helper commands:

 • apropos – search the manual page names and descriptions, e.g. apropos crontab

-• whatis – display one-line manual page descriptions, e.g. whatis crontab
+• whatis – display one-line manual page description, e.g. whatis crontab

 • whereis – locate the binary, source, and manual page files for a command, e.g. whereis crontab

-In addition to that, there is a convention that manpages have a “SEE ALSO” section near the end, listing other related commands.
-They are a good source of cross-referenced links.
+In addition to searching, there is a convention that manpages have a “SEE ALSO” section at the bottom, listing other related commands.
+They are a good source of cross-referenced links and pointers to further documentation.

 Info Pages (Info)

-Info is a multi-page, hypertext documentation system.
-Its pages are written in the Texinfo format.
+Info is a multi-page, hypertext documentation system whose pages are written in the Texinfo format.

 sudo apt install info pinfo